naveens441/naveens441/README.md

 ## Hi there 👋
-🔭 I’m currently working on java spring aws and azure
+🔭 I’m currently working on java spring, kafka, graphql, aws and azure 🌱 & learning frontend technologies
 <!--
 **naveens441/naveens441** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.